allegro/allegro.tech/README.md

 `bundle exec jekyll serve -i`

-Does your article is rendered correctly?
+Is your article rendered correctly?

 Create a Pull Request and get some feedback.